 The priest or deacon you choose to prepare you for marriage is responsible for guiding you through the process.
 Below we summarize for you what this will involve for the Diocese of Pensacola-Tallahassee and the State of Florida.

-If your preparation is not being conducted at the Basilica, a meeting with the Basilica Wedding Committee on site is required no less than six months prior to your potential date.
-Please submit your availability for said meeting with your contract agreement and deposit.
+A meeting on-site for all couples with the Basilica Wedding Committee is required not more than nine months prior to your potential date, whether you live in the Diocese of Pensacola-Tallahassee or not.
+During this initial meeting the marriage process will be thoroughly reviewed, the couple will given the directions for the taking of the FOCCUS instrument, and some initial Catholic canonical paperwork will take place.
+Please bring your signed contract agreement and deposit to this meeting.
+Plan on 45 minutes to one hour for this meeting.
+No date is confirmed prior to this meeting.
+Please submit your availability for said meeting with Linda Wulf.
 Diocesan policy states that you must begin preparing for your marriage with a priest or deacon no less than six months prior to your wedding, preferably with the clergyman who will officiate at your wedding, if he resides in the Diocese of Pensacola-Tallahassee.
 A donation to your presider is not included in the offering that you make to the church.

 With your clergyman you will need to complete a Pre-Nuptial Questionnaire.
 This will require you to obtain recently issued baptismal certificates within six months for both bride and groom, if they are Catholic, and perhaps the acquisition of certain permissions from the Diocese.
-Your preparation will also involve the taking of the FOCCUS survey or another similar type premarriage survey, which is an instrument used to help couples to identify aspects of their relationship where greater communication is needed.
+If either Catholic party or both belong to a parish other than the Basilica, the Pastor Permission Form is to be submitted at the above meeting with the Wedding Committee.
+Your preparation will also involve the taking of the FOCCUS survey or another similar type pre-marriage survey, which is an instrument used to help couples to identify aspects of their relationship where greater communication is needed.

 You will also be asked to participate in an approved Marriage Preparation Seminar.
-We recommend the Engaged Encounter Weekend.
-If you reside in the Diocese of PensacolaTallahassee, see http://www.ptdiocese.org/index.cfm?load=page&page=173.
+We require the Engaged Encounter Weekend.
+For serious reasons the couple may have, an alternative marriage preparation seminar can be considered.
+If you reside in the Diocese of Pensacola-Tallahassee, see the Marriage and Family Life page on the Diocesan website or visit Engaged Encounter weekends offered in Mobile.
 If you reside outside the Diocese of Pensacola-Tallahassee, the clergyman preparing you can direct you to your Diocese’s schedule for these seminars.
 Among the options are a day-long seminar and a weekend retreat.
 We suggest that you reserve a spot on your preferred date as soon as possible since these seminars tend to fill up.
 A certificate of participation must be included among your marriage preparation documents.

-If neither the bride nor groom is a registered parishioner of the Basilica parish, the parish pastor of the party who is a Catholic (or parties if both are Catholic) will have to provide a letter granting the pastor’s permission for the Catholic party to be married at the Basilica.
-This letter must be brought to your initial Wedding Team meeting.
+If neither the bride nor groom is a registered, active parishioner of the Basilica parish, the parish pastor of the party who is a Catholic (or parties if both are Catholic) must complete the Pastor Permission Form granting his permission for the Catholic party to be married at the Basilica.
+This letter must be brought to your initial Wedding Committee meeting.

-If you are being prepared by someone other than the clergy on the Basilica staff, your completed paperwork must arrive at our office no less than one month prior to your wedding.
+If you are being prepared by someone other than the clergy on the Basilica staff, your completed paperwork must arrive at the Basilica Office no less than 30 days prior to your wedding.
 If you are being prepared outside the Diocese of Pensacola-Tallahassee, your paperwork will have to clear not only your home chancery (diocesan office), but also the Pensacola-Tallahassee Matrimonial Tribunal before it will be forwarded to us.
 We urge you to allow sufficient time for this processing to occur.

 It is the responsibility of the couple to obtain from the State of Florida a valid marriage license, issued no more than 30 days before the ceremony and no fewer than 72 hours before the ceremony.
 The license is to be hand delivered to the Marriage Coordinator at the rehearsal.
 Failure to do so will postpone the rehearsal until the license is presented.
 No wedding can take place without a license.
 No wedding will take place if a marriage license from another state is presented.